Eloy Jiménez Player Props: White Sox vs. Rays

-On Saturday, Eloy Jimenez (coming off going 1-for-4 with a home run and an RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
-First pitch is at 4:05 PM ET.
+The Chicago White Sox, including Eloy Jimenez (hitting .184 in his past 10 games, with two home runs, three walks and three RBI), battle starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Rays.
+In his most recent game, he hit a home run while going 1-for-4 against the Rays.

 Eloy Jiménez Game Info & Props vs. the Rays